 As I thought about it, I knew I wanted to create something that would be satisfyingly comforting.
-Not just comfort food that fills you up, making you feel full but also regretful, but comfort food that comforts and nourishes.
+Not just comfort food that fills you up, making you feel full but not necessarily better, but comfort food that comforts and nourishes.

 I also wanted it to be something that you could make with ingredients you’re likely to have at home, so that whatever storms you are facing in your life, you can stay in, get cozy and make up a warm bowl of nurturing comfort.
 After all, food is a love story, and comfort food should be like a mother’s loving embrace.